dtao/cheapskate/README.md

 - `user_name(user)`
 - `store_user_in_session(user, session)`

-If you implement your own client, then you must set the `Cheapskate::CLIENT_CLASS` constant accordingly.
-(Yeah, I know that's bad.
-Will think more on this.)
+If you implement your own client, then you must set the `Cheapskate::CONFIG['CLIENT_CLASS']` setting accordingly.